MumblesCrzy/Idle-Farm-Game/README.md

 - **Weather & Event Log**: Track historical weather patterns and special events

 ### 🔮 Future Features
+- **Bees**: This will be a per veggie upgrade to increase yield without having to buy additional plots.
 - **Canning System**: New skill tree to process vegetables into canned goods (2x sale price)
   - Canning progress bar and speed upgrades
 - **Seasonal Events**: Spring Farmer's Market with 3x sale prices